If you’re about to drop $350,000 on a house, it’s natural to want to cut corners somewhere.

-The first week was fine, but then your power steering went out.
+The first week was fine, but then the electrical system went haywire.
 You notified the dealer and they fixed the problem.
 Or so you thought.
 After another couple of months, the same thing happens again.
 After a couple more (failed) attempts at fixing it, your car can now be declared a “lemon” and the dealer is legally required to take the car back and refund your money.

-For just about anything you buy, there are systems in place to protect you from inconvenient and expensive flaws.
+For just about anything you buy, there are systems in place to protect you from inconvenient, expensive, and/or dangerous flaws.

 But one major exception is real estate.